Euro zone business growth hits three-year high but ECB cautious | Business

 But supply-side issues have made it a seller's market for purveyors of raw materials and factories faced a record increase in input costs.
 The sub-index soared to 86.5 from 82.2, its highest since the survey began in June 1997.
 "The combination of demand returning quickly for services and input shortages emerging are creating a perfect environment for surging pipeline inflation," said Bert Colijn at ING.

 Hopes the vaccine rollout is successful and that the worst of the pandemic is behind the bloc pushed overall optimism to its highest since IHS Markit began collecting the data in July 2012.
 The composite future output index rose to 69.7 from 68.9.
-Official data due later on Friday is expected to show consumer confidence in the bloc also improved this month.
+Consumer confidence in the bloc improved more than expected this month, official data on Friday showed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)